+The new dispersive (CRD) mixers developed by Chris Rauwendaal (2-4) use both methods to create elongational flow.
 The tapered slots in the flights serve to increase distributive mixing as well as dispersive mixing.
 If the material is not randomized in its passage through the mixer, only the outer shells of the fluid will be dispersed leaving the inner shells undispersed (5).
 Therefore, it is critical to incorporate both distributive and dispersive mixing ability within the mixer.

 The initial design of the CRD mixer (2) was developed using the concept of the passage distribution function (6), while the final geometry was developed using a detailed three-dimensional flow analysis.
-The 3D flow analysis was performed using BEMflow (7), a boundary element flow analysis package originally developed at the University of Wisconsin, Madison by Professor Osswald and co-workers.
-The BEM analysis allows a complete description of flow, so that the stresses, the number of passes over the mixing flights, the number of passes through the tapered slots, residence time, etc. can be quantified for a large number of particles.
+The 3D flow analysis was performed using BEMflow (7), a boundary element flow analysis package originally developed at the University of Wisconsin,

+Madison by Professor Osswald and co-workers.
+The boundary element analysis allows a complete description of flow, so that the stresses, the number of passes over the mixing flights, the number of passes through the tapered slots, residence time, etc. can be quantified for a large number of particles.
 The CRD mixer may well be the first complex mixing device developed solely based on engineering calculations and computer modeling.